 However, during periods when trade relations were cut off, the nomads had the option of simply smashing and grabbing.

 These nomadic tribes weren’t just small groups on sporadic raids either.
-Over the centuries, many consolidated power and built empires with large, well-organized armies with ambitions well beyond simply plundering.
-Some were formidable enough to conquer and rule China– the Mongols ruled for a century starting in 1279 and the Manchus for nearly two and a half centuries starting in 1644.
+Some were formidable enough to conquer and rule China– the Mongols ruled for a century starting in 1279, and the Manchus for nearly two and a half centuries starting in 1644.

 As a result, for over 2,000 years, successive Chinese emperors were preoccupied with containing their northern neighbors.
 Their solutions ranged from a mix of diplomatic and military options.